Dr. George Kulik

 Journal Article ,

 Diverse anti-apoptotic signaling pathways activated by VIP, EGF and PI3K in prostate cancer cells converge on BAD.
 (2006).
-Diverse anti-apoptotic signaling pathways activated by VIP, EGF and PI3K in prostate cancer cells converge on BAD.
-Journal Of Biological Chemistry.
+Journal of Biological Chemistry.

 Diverse antiapoptotic signaling pathways activated by vasoactive intestinal polypeptide, epidermal growth factor, and phosphatidylinositol 3-kinase in prostate cancer cells converge on BAD